jonkenobi/springboot-docker-demo/README.md

 # springboot-docker-demo
-A basic Kotlin SpringBoot app that uses Docker.
-After starting the app, a message will be displayed at `localhost:8080/hello`
+A basic Dockerized SpringBoot application.
+(Kotlin, Gradle used) It has a Hello API that returns a text msg at `localhost:8080/hello`

-Instructions on how to deploy this image to AWS are also included.
+Instructions on how to deploy this Docker image to AWS using ECR and EC2 are also included.

 ![served on ec2.jpg](https://github.com/jonkenobi/springboot-docker-demo/blob/master/served%20on%20ec2.jpg)

-## Docker commands for using app locally
+## Docker commands for starting app locally
 `docker build -t sb-docker-demo .`

 `docker run -p 8080:8080 sb-docker-demo`